Meeco/holder-wallet-api-sdk-swift/README.md

-<h1 align="center"> MeecoHolderWalletApiSdk </h1>

-Provides a Swift-friendly API into the API for Meeco Holder Wallet API
+# Swift client library for Holder Wallet API

 ## Introduction

 The Holder Wallet API (the service) provides an interface for managing (personal) digital wallets inside an SVX tenant environment.
-It facilitates a range of operations including key management, DID management, and credential issuance (receiving) and credential presentation (presenting).
-The goal is to provide flexibility on how the component is integrated, be it with a mobile or web application, or with a third party service.
+It facilitates a range of operations including key management, DID management, credential issuance (receiving), and credential presentation (presenting).
+The goal is to provide flexibility on how the component is integrated, be it with a mobile or web application, or with a third-party service.

-All cryptographic keys are managed by the service (often referred to as custodial key management) in a secure manner and can be used to control identifers (i.e. DIDs), as well as perform key binding in credentials.
+All cryptographic keys are managed by the service (often referred to as custodial key management) in a secure manner and can be used to control identifiers (i.e. DIDs), as well as perform key binding in credentials.

-The service facilitates receiving and presenting credentials in accordance to leading standards and specifications in the space.
-The main focus is on the family of OpenID4VC standards, JWT based credential formats and (optionally) DIDs.
+The service facilitates receiving and presenting credentials in accordance with leading standards and specifications in the space.
+The focus is on the family of OpenID4VC standards, JWT based credential formats and (optionally) DIDs.

-One instance of the service is able to manage multiple wallets, each of which is a collection of keys, DIDs and associated credentials.
+One instance of the service can manage multiple wallets, each of which is a collection of keys, DIDs and associated credentials.
 This service operates in a trusted environment where its client applications are expected to be trusted as well.

 ## Wallet Management